 The Committee is a trans-Tasman partnership of professional expertise between the Brewers Association of Australia and the Brewers Association of New Zealand, combining insights and experience to monitor and report on domestic and global developments in beer and alcohol production and marketing.
 It makes these assessments on a quarterly basis.

 The Committee meets once a year (or more often, if needed) to assess trends that may require Brewers Association attention and action in each country.

-Anita joined Carlton & United Breweries in 2014.
+Anita joined Carlton & United Breweries (CUB) in 2014.

-CUB is part of the ABInBev family, where Anita holds the position of Senior Brewing and Quality Manager overseeing the Australian business quality, regulatory, food safety, consumer relations and brewing performance.
+CUB is part of the ABInBev family, where Anita previously held the position of Senior Brewing and Quality Manager overseeing the Australian business quality, regulatory, food safety, consumer relations and brewing performance.